Family Balancing

 FAMILY BALANCING – ERICSSON METHOD

 Island Reproductive Services, together with the Reproductive Center of Central New Jersey (RCCNJ), is pleased to offer family balancing using the Ericsson method.
-This patented technique developed by Ronald Ericsson, Ph.D., of Gametrics, Ltd., Montana, for sex selection has been used extensively and is presently offered by numerous centers in the United States and worldwide.
-Our technicians have been personally trained by Dr. Ronald Ericsson.
+This patented technique developed by Ronald Ericsson, Ph.D., of Gametrics, Ltd., Montana, for sex selection has been used extensively.
+It is presently offered by numerous centers in the United States and worldwide.
+Dr. Ronald Ericsson has personally trained our technicians.

 The process separates the X and Y sperm by filtering the husband’s sperm through.
 The enriched sperm sample is then used for insemination.
-The separation process selects out the most optimal sperm for insemination and leaves behind slower moving sperm and debris found in semen.
+The separation process selects the most optimal sperm for insemination, leaving behind slower-moving sperm and debris found in semen.
 This highly technical process takes up to four hours and is performed in our laboratory.
-For more technical information see www.childselect.com.
+For more technical information, see www.childselect.com.

 The decision to perform family balancing must be made with serious consideration.
 Gender pre-selection meets a very personal need for many couples.
 It has been used to establish gender balance within a family or to lessen the risk of gender-related hereditary diseases.